T4mmi/ITKBinaryThinning3D/README.rst

 Acknowledgements
 ----------------

-**This module is under testing, should not be used in production yet !**
+**This module only supports ITKv4 at the moment, working on ITKv5...**

 This contribution is only a python wrapping of the original Insight Journal, no changes have been made to the code.